LTTM/MultimodalStudio/README.md

 ## Acknowledgments

-This project was funded by Sony Eurpoe Limited.
+This project was funded by Sony Europe Limited.

 This project was inspired by [NeRFStudio](https://nerf.studio/) and [SDFStudio](https://github.com/autonomousvision/sdfstudio).